Digital Art and Performance (20 Credits) THEATRE4093

 Requirements of Entry

-Available to all students fulfilling requirements for Honours entry into Creative Arts and Industries, and by arrangement to visiting students or students of other Honours programmes who qualify under the University's 25% regulation.
+Available to all students fulfilling requirements for Honours entry into one of the SCCA Honours programmes, and by arrangement to visiting students or students of other Honours programmes who qualify under the University's 25% regulation

 Essay 3,000 words - 60%